needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 ![](images/index027.png)

-**NOTE:** you only need to generate the handler the 1st time.
-From the 2nd time, you just add methods.
+**NOTE:** you only need to generate the handler the first time.
+From the second time, you just add methods.

 **Add custom methods to TutorialCallbacksHandler:**